GenerationSoftware/pt-v5-tpda-liquidator/README.md

 $$auctionTokens = (1 - smoothing) * availableBalance$$

-For example, if smoothing = 0.9 and there are 100 tokens available to auction, then only 10 will be made available.
+For example, if smoothing = 0.9 and there are 100 tokens available to auction, then only 10 will be auctioned.
 Each subsequent auction will be for 10% of the remaining tokens.